ChaseClements/space-invaders/README.md

 # space-invaders
 This program is a simple game of the classic space invaders.
+For the first six rounds, one alien is added to the game each round.
+For every remaining round, the speed of the aliens increase by 30%.

 Sources for the artwork in the game:
 The spaceship icon (that the user plays as) was made by Smashicons from https://www.flaticon.com